 Read ‘City of Reno Opens Dialogue on Virginia Lake Improvement Project’ to learn more about how Textizen was used to garner valuable citizen feedback.

 Reno’s First Open Data Program

-I’m also really into open data.
-In 2015, I drafted an Open Data Policy and spearheaded a team of external and internal stakeholders to launch Open Reno.
-Open Reno is hosted on the Socrata platform.
-I was also lead for an internal team that evaluated strategic data releases to the portal and worked with the community to better understand data needs.
+In 2015, Monica drafted an Open Data Policy and spearheaded a team of external and internal stakeholders to launch Open Reno.
+Open Reno was hosted on the Socrata platform.
+Monica was also lead for an internal team that evaluated strategic data releases to the portal and worked with the community to better understand data needs.

 Thinking Globally, Acting Locally

-My causes include: social and economic justice, health and wellness and animal welfare.
-I’ve proudly worked with a number of local, national and international nonprofits, like: Nevada Humane Society, Northern Nevada International Center, Healthy Communities Coalition, Silver Springs Co-op, Urban Roots Garden Classroom, Gold Coast Animal Defense League and the Women’s Refugee Center of Newcastle.
-I’m constantly moved to participate in intrinsic projects that better my community.
+Monica’s causes include: social and economic justice, health and wellness and animal welfare.
+She’s proudly worked with a number of local, national and international nonprofits, like: Nevada Humane Society, Northern Nevada International Center, Healthy Communities Coalition, Silver Springs Co-op, Urban Roots Garden Classroom, Gold Coast Animal Defense League and the Women’s Refugee Center of Newcastle.
+Monica is constantly moved to participate in intrinsic projects that better her community.

-Promoting cultural awareness and developing positive international relations are also very important to me.
-Since earning my undergraduate degree in Australia, I’ve actively pursued worthwhile international programs and projects.
-In 2012, I was selected as one of twenty young professionals to participate in the U.S. Department of State’s Young Turkey/Young America Program.
-I traveled to Turkey for two weeks and met with a number of Turkish politicians, journalists and students.
-Together we discussed democratic challenges facing Turkey and brainstormed ways the country could become the leading democratic nations in the Arab Spring region.
+Promoting cultural awareness and developing positive international relations are also very important to Monica.
+Since earning her undergraduate degree in Australia, she’s actively pursued worthwhile international programs and projects.
+In 2012, Monica was selected as one of twenty young professionals to participate in the U.S. Department of State’s Young Turkey/Young America Program.
+She traveled to Turkey for two weeks and met with a number of Turkish politicians, journalists and students.
+Teams discussed democratic challenges facing Turkey and brainstormed ways the country could become the leading democratic nations in the Arab Spring region.